ephreal/DigitalRupee/README.md

 To view and edit the file, type
 ```
 nano keys.txt

 ```

+Hit Ctrl+x at the same time, then y for yes, then enter to save the file.

 Once you have added your keys to the file, type
 ```